liranc6/ecg_forecasting/liran_project/mrdiff/READMEs/DDPM_diffusion_worker.md

 ### Noise Schedule

-The `beta_{\text{schedule}}` is the method used to adjust noise levels over time.
+The `beta_schedule` is the method used to adjust noise levels over time.
 The noise level increases progressively over diffusion steps:
 $$
 \beta_t \in [\beta_{\text{start}}, \beta_{\text{end}}]
 $$